SBBT

 PNG landowner with Female Queen Alexandra's Birdwing.
 Credit Eddie Malaisa

-Queen Alexandra’s Birdwing
+Queen Alexandra’s Birdwing – Update June 2025

-NBPOL is now in the process of building and equipping a new laboratory, flight cages and foodplant nurseries within its secure residential and operations compound to try to breed Queen Alexandra’s birdwing, with a view to releasing it into areas that it once inhabited and that can be enriched with additional foodplants.
-The basic technologies for this have long been practised in PNG as demonstrated in this film.
-Companies such as NBPOL have for many years been able to obtain land for oil palm production but within their monoculture estates there does remain a residual complex of riverine and topographically dissected habitats that are difficult to access but have potential for conservation of butterfly communities.
+NBPOL with substantial assistance (4.85 million Kina, approximately £1.1 million) from the Sime Darby Foundation has now built and equipped a new laboratory, flight cages and foodplant nurseries within its secure residential and operations compound to try to breed Queen Alexandra’s birdwing, with a view to releasing it into areas that it once inhabited and that can be enriched with additional foodplants.
+The basic technologies for this have long been practised in PNG as demonstrated in this film (Pl. provide reference).
+Companies such as NBPOL have for many years been able to obtain previously deforested land for oil palm production but within their monoculture estates there still remains a residual complex of riverine and topographically dissected habitats that are difficult to access but have potential for conservation of butterfly communities.

 Additional information on Queen Alexandra’s birdwing is available from the conservation section of the SBBT website here, from Wikipedia, and from SPECIES+.
 An excellent BBC 4 Radio Programme by Mark Stratton gives an atmospheric sense of the butterfly in its natural habitat on the Managalas Plateau and may be enjoyed here.
 Worryingly, at an international level, evidence of continuing unsustainable deadstock trading practices in this species, however unbelievable, continues to be available through social media, as in the example below.